hyosung11/Launch-School/Courses/journal.md

 ## 20210912 일요일

 06:06 Talking to Alex before studying.
 5:30 ~ 6:30 is the only time that he can study.

+11:24 Back from soccer match which we tied 2-2.
+Ugh.

+## 20210913 화요일

+07:48 I got up late.
+I thought I wanted to sleep in because of my tired body which is tired, but my mind was awake at 5:15 and even before and I could have gotten up and going then.
+Oh well.
+What do I really want?
+I want to complete Launch School's core curriculum and do a Capstone Project and then get a $150,000 per year job.
+That's what I want.